KIsmoilov/Vet-clinic-database/README.md

-# curriculum-databases-projects-template
+# Vet clinic database

-> This template should be used for database related projects at Microverse.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.

 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database:

-- Use [schema.sql](./schema.sql) to create all tables.
+- Used [schema.sql](./schema.sql) to create all tables.
-- Use [data.sql](./data.sql) to populate tables with sample data.
+- Used [data.sql](./data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
+- Checked [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**

 <a name="readme-top"></a>